MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-start-call.md

 ---
-title: One-to-one and group calls in Dynamics 365 Guides on HoloLens
+title: Call a remote collaborator on Microsoft Teams from Dynamics 365 Guides
 author:
 description:
 ms.author:
-ms.date: 11/14/2022
+ms.date: 11/12/2022
 ms.topic: article
 ms.reviewer: v-bholmes
 ---

-# Call a remote collaborator from Dynamics 365 Guides
+# Call a remote collaborator on Microsoft Teams from Dynamics 365 Guides

 When you're working in Microsoft Dynamics 365 Guides on HoloLens, if you need help with a task in your world, you might want to call a remote collaborator on Microsoft Teams (desktop or mobile) or Dynamics 365 Remote Assist.